-A. Following assembly and testing, and prior to final acceptance, flush pipelines, except as stated below, with water at 2.5 fps minimum flushing velocity until foreign matter is removed.

-- B. Insert cone strainers in flushing connections to attached equipment and leave in-place until cleaning is complete. - C. Remove accumulated debris through drains 2 inches and larger or by removing spools and valves from piping.
+- A. Following assembly and testing, and prior to final acceptance, flush pipelines, except as stated below, with water at 2.5 fps minimum flushing velocity until foreign matter is removed. - B. If impractical to flush large diameter pipe at 2.5 fps or blow velocity, clean in-place from inside by brushing and sweeping, then flush or blow line at lower velocity. - C. Insert cone strainers in flushing connections to attached equipment and leave in-place until cleaning is complete. - D. Remove accumulated debris through drains 2 inches and larger or by removing spools and valves from piping.